-Depending upon the size, budget, and general management attitude toward IT support, each role within an IT department gives varying levels of resources and attention.
+Depending upon the size, budget, and general management attitude toward IT support models, each role within an IT department gives varying levels of resources and attention.
 The impact of insufficient resources for any IT functions will cause problems within an entire organization, making for an inefficient, costly, and time-consuming headache amongst all departments.
 (Just think about the last time a computer crashed, the wifi went out, or an email wouldn’t send out – it causes chaos for even the most advanced workplaces!)

 Unfortunately, we find it all too common that many of the higher-level positions (CIO and IT Director) have no resources.
 The general result of this is lower efficiency and effectiveness of an organization that leads to financial loss.
 We also find that many times, the cost of having the wrong IT support is much greater than the actual cost of that support.
 For example, if you have 100 employees averaging $50,000 per year in burdened cost, then a 5% loss of productivity would cost $250,000 in labor cost alone.
 This does not factor in the additional cost for poor customer service, missed sales, etc.

-In order to better understand what kind of IT support you need to run your organization effectively, we’ve broken down three generic models for IT support – each of which take a different approach to IT management and help organizations make overall processes more efficient.
+In order to better understand what kind of IT support modle you need to run your organization effectively, we’ve broken down three generic models for IT support – each of which take a different approach to IT management and help organizations make overall processes more efficient.

-Three generic models for IT support:
+Three generic IT support models:

 - Full Outsource: The entire IT Department is handled by a managed service provider (MSP).